jpfulton/blog/content/blog/2023-07-20-azure-personal-network-vm-smbd/index.md

 In a linux virtual machine, the disk will present itself as a device under `/dev/sd*`.
-However, the ordering in which the disk will appear is stable _during a single boot of the machine_ **not** _between boots of the machine_.
+However, the ordering in which the disk will appear is stable _during a single boot of the machine_, **not** _between boots of the machine_.
 As a result, the data disk may appear as `/dev/sda` during one boot and then reappear as `/dev/sdc` in a second boot of the machine.
-We can safely operate on the disk using its assigned device to format and mount the host filesystem for these operation, but we will need another mechanism to ensure it mounts cleanly after a reboot.
+We can safely operate on the disk using its assigned device to format and mount the host filesystem for these operations, but we will need another mechanism to ensure it mounts cleanly after a reboot.
 That mechanism is discussed below.